 - Wrongful Death

 If you are investigating legal action against the driver and/or rideshare company and seeking maximum compensation, you should prepare for what may turn into a long, arduous legal battle.
 Experienced attorneys are well-versed in the loopholes and legal tricks insurance companies may rely upon to deny liability.
-Their invaluable expertise can help you maneuver through the claim process and thoroughly prepare the case to protect your wellbeing and fight for the compensation you deserve.
+Invaluable expertise of a Houston personal injury lawyer can help you maneuver through the claim process and thoroughly prepare the case to protect your wellbeing and fight for the compensation you deserve.

-Complete a Free Rideshare, Lyft & Uber Accidents Case Evaluation form now
+Complete a Rideshare, Lyft & Uber Accidents Case Evaluation form now

 If you or a loved one was injured in an accident involving a rideshare company driver, you would be a fool to wait to see what meager settlement their insurance will offer.
 Call the rideshare accident lawyers at Blass law and let us handle the insurance companies for you.
 You shouldn’t have to sort through the details of rideshare insurance policies while you are trying to recover from your injuries.
 Call Blass Law at (713) 225-1900 or request a confidential consultation online.